jsmith873/Documentation-Project-1/README.md

 ![Screen Shot 2022-02-27 at 12 11 52 PM](https://user-images.githubusercontent.com/54475489/155892444-76e68a50-5124-4144-9f7b-390fde73c8b1.jpg)

-I have definitely learned a lot about D3 throughout this process and look forward to developing my skills further as we progress.
+I have definitely learned a lot about D3 throughout this process and look forward to developing my skills further as the semester continues!